 By Megan Johnson from Red Around the World

-While most Lake Powell is in Utah, the easiest way to visit is via Page, Arizona.
-It’s easiest to fly into Flagstaff, Phoenix, or Las Vegas then rent a car to get here.
+While most of Lake Powell is in Utah, the easiest way to visit is via Page, Arizona.
+It’s easiest to fly into Flagstaff, Phoenix, or Las Vegas and then rent a car to get here.
 Lake Powell started filling in 1963 when the Glen Canyon Dam was finished being built.

 Here you’ll have access to Wahweap Marina and Antelope Point Marina, tons of kayak rental companies, and plenty of boating options, whether it’s renting one, joining a public tour, or doing a private tour.
 You can also rent houseboats to spend a few days on the lake.